vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

     - In the **Notary Port** text box, optionally change the port on which to publish the Docker Content Trust service for vSphere Integrated Containers Registry.
     - Optionally check the **Garbage Collection** check box to enable garbage collection on the registry when the appliance reboots.

-7. Expand **Management Portal Configuration** to configure the deployment of vSphere Integrated Containers Management Portal.

-    - In the **Management Portal Port** text box, optionally change the port on which to publish the vSphere Integrated Containers Management Portal service.
+7. (Optional) Expand **Management Portal Configuration** and optionally change the port on which to publish the vSphere Integrated Containers Management Portal service.
-    - To use custom certificates to authenticate connections to vSphere Integrated Containers Management Portal, optionally paste the content of the appropriate certificate, key, and Certificate Authority (CA) files in the **SSL Cert**, **SSL Cert Key**, and **CA Cert** text boxes.

-        **IMPORTANT**: Provide the TLS private key as a PEM-encoded PKCS#8-formatted file.

-    - Leave the text boxes blank to use auto-generated certificates.
-7. Expand **Fileserver Configuration** to configure the file server from which you download the vSphere Integrated Containers Engine binaries, and which publishes the plug-in packages for the vSphere Client.

-   - In the **Fileserver Port** text box, optionally change the port on which the vSphere Integrated Containers file server runs.
-   - To use custom certificates to authenticate connections to the vSphere Integrated Containers file server, optionally paste the content of the appropriate certificate and key files in the **SSL Cert** and **SSL Cert Key** text boxes.
-The file server supports RSA format for TLS private keys.
-   - Leave the text boxes blank to use auto-generated certificates.
 8. Expand **Configure Example Users** to configure the ready-made  example user accounts that vSphere Integrated Containers creates by default in the Platform Services Controller.

      You can use these accounts to test the different user personas that can access vSphere Integrated Containers Management Portal and Registry.